Sohil1926/SYDE161Programs/README.md

    ![image](https://github.com/Sohil1926/SYDE161Programs/assets/61813964/a8bcb13b-0c3f-4a9a-a08c-9ecac9abe30a)

-3. a program that plays the game of mad lib.
+3. a program that plays the game of mad lib

 4. rock paper scissors